Renovation pricing drafts for builders.

 Outputs

-Outputs include renovation line items, quantity notes, measured assumptions, exclusions, pricing records, variation records, evidence trails and approval-ready assessments.
+Outputs include renovation line items, quantity notes, measured assumptions, exclusions, pricing drafts, variation notes, evidence trails and approval-ready assessments.

 Approval workflow

-Estimators, project managers and branch leads review the proposed pricing record, adjust rates or assumptions where needed and approve the final price before it goes to the client.
+Estimators, project managers and branch leads review the proposed pricing draft, adjust rates or assumptions where needed and approve the final price before it goes to the client.

 Approved renovation quotes, supplier invoices, contractor costs, variations and completed-job outcomes feed the company rate book for future renovation pricing.